Best Support Pillow for Back Pain in Bed

 Best Support Pillows for Back Pain

-Both types of sleepers can choose materials such as memory foam.
+Back and side sleepers can choose materials such as memory foam.
 Most memory foam pillows are neither too thin nor too firm and give just the right kind of support.
 They are usually made with Visco elastic memory foam that moulds specifically to your neck.
 Another alternative is a water pillow because it gives firm support with good loft.

 Takeaway